flaviusb/flaviusb.github.com/cv.md

 ##Employment##

 ###2007 through 2010###
-Javascript and C++ developer for the Auckland Bioengineering Institute
+Javascript and C++ developer for the [Auckland Bioengineering Institute](http://www.abi.auckland.ac.nz/uoa/)

 ##Responsibilities##
-- Developing a cross platform desktop application for simulation and editing of biological models
+- Developing [a cross platform desktop application](opencell.org) for simulation and editing of biological models in the CellML format
+- Writing showcase applications in Scala as part of next generation platform selection
+- Minor work on an API for using CellML
+- Miscellaneous other tooling, including writing a dev environment setup tool in Ruby for a difficult to replicate environment, writing perl and scala scripts for automatic transformation of cellml models, and writing and maintaining the build toolchain, in Python, Bash, makefiles, and NSIS.
+- Representing the Institute at conferences and overseas, such as the [3rd MEI International Symposium](http://www.physiome.jp/documents/the_3rd_MEI_international_symposium/the_3rd_MEI_IS.html)

 ###2006 through 2007###
 PHP and SQL developer for FindMeAPart Ltd